Skip to main content

 How It Works

 The Python SDK writes spool files when ci.profile() is active.
 Each file is a JSON batch containing spans and marks from one flush interval (roughly 1 second of runtime).
 File names encode a nanosecond-precision timestamp plus a batch ID, which the CLI parses to present ordered results without reading each file’s contents.
-Spool files are the public local artifact of the SDK — they work standalone and can be consumed by third-party tools.
+Spool files are the public local artifact of the SDK.
+They work standalone and can be consumed by third-party tools.
 Flushing to the platform is optional; many teams run profilers on disconnected laptops or air-gapped machines and simply archive the spool directory.
 The CLI’s spool commands are a lightweight inspection surface:

 • inspect shows the file-system inventory without parsing batch contents.